Cybernetic1/Cybernetic1.github.io/README.md

 # Coco &mdash; distributive, autonomous, anonymous, open-source, for-profit, collaborative platform based on virtual shares

+The name Coco comes from "co-operative co-evolution", a kind of evolutionary algorithm.

 Features
 --------
 * **Autonomous** &mdash; no boss, no management, no strict hierarchy.
 Teams / clusters are formed according to needs.